bitextor/bitextor/README.md

 where
 * `<NUMJOBS>` is redefined as the number of jobs that can be submitted to the cluster queue at the same time,
 * `<CLUSTERCOMMAND>` is the command that allows to submit a job to a cluster node (for example, this command would be `sbatch` in SLURM or `qsub` in PBS),
-* `<CLUSTERCONFIG>` is a JSON configuration file that allows to specify the specific requirements for each job in the cluster (for example, this file allows to specify if a job requires more RAM memory, or GPUs available, for example).
+* `<CLUSTERCONFIG>` is a JSON configuration file that specifies the specific requirements for each job in the cluster (for example, this file specifies if a job requires a certain amount of RAM memory, or access to one or more GPUs, for example).
 Further information about how to configure job requirements in a cluster can be obtained in [Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html#cluster-configuration).

 ### Running Bitextor on a cluster
-In the case of running on a cluster with, for example, the SLURM workload manager installed, one could run Bitextor as:
+When running on a cluster with, for example, the [SLURM](https://slurm.schedmd.com/) workload manager installed, one could run Bitextor as:
 ```bash
 bitextor.sh -s myconfig.yaml -j 20 -c "sbatch"
 ```
-this command would run bitextor allowing to submit 20 jobs in the cluster queue at the same time, assuming that all jobs can be run in any node of the cluster.
+This command would run bitextor allowing to submit 20 jobs in the cluster queue at the same time, assuming that all jobs can be run in any node of the cluster.

-Now assume that we plan to train a neural MT (NMT) system with bitextor for document alignment (see next section).
+Now assume that we plan to train a neural MT (NMT) system with Bitextor for document alignment (see next section).
 In this case, we would need to configure the call to the cluster in a way that those rules that require using GPUs for training or running NMT are run in nodes with GPUs.
 We could create a cluster configuration file such as the following (extracted from `snakemake/examples/cluster.json`):

 ```json
 {